Vertexvis/vertex-dev-dashboard/README.md

 This dashboard is intended to be a lightweight option for managing this data, and as such, does not provide all of the functionality available through
 [Vertex Connect](https://vertex3d.com/products/vertex-connect).
 What this dashboard does provide is an easy way to manage, track, and visually inspect the data being brought into the Vertex Platform through a GUI.
-The tools provided for performing these interactions are split into focused areas, which we'll walk through in greater detail below.
+The tools provided for performing these interactions are split into focused areas.
+For more information on getting started with the Vertex Developer Dashboard, see the [Getting Started guide](./getting-started.md).

 For our multi-tenant account, the dashboard can be found at https://dashboard.developer.vertexvis.com/.
 Private deployments of the Vertex Platform will also include a custom deployment of this dashboard accessible at a URL generated as part of the initial deployment.
 Once this initial deployment has completed, the
 URL generated will be discoverable from Route 53 in AWS, and will contain the `dev-dashboard` prefix.
 This dashboard will be pre-configured to work against your private deployment.

-For more information on getting started with the Vertex Developer Dashboard, see the [getting started guide](./getting-started.md).

 ## Run locally in Docker